Provide Layer 2 Access to a Tenant - LEGACY

 Warning

-VLANs 1 & 100-102 cannot be used in a virtual wire capacity.
+VLANs 1 & 100-102 cannot be used in a Virtual Switch Port capacity.
 These VLANs are reserved for internal traffic.
 These IDs can, however, be remapped to other VLAN IDs for tenant consumption.

-- Create the Virtual Wire Determine whether the tenant will need access to a single VLAN or multiple VLANs.
-This will determine the virtual wire configuration:
+- Create the Virtual Switch Port Determine whether the tenant will need access to a single VLAN or multiple VLANs.
+This will determine the Virtual Switch Port configuration:

-- To pass a single VLAN, use the Creating a 1:1 Virtual Wire instructions for each VLAN.
+- To pass a single VLAN, use the Creating a 1:1 Virtual Switch Port instructions for each VLAN.

-- If the tenant requires access to more than 1 or 2 VLANs, it is typically best to use the Creating a Trunk Mode Virtual Wire directions.
+- If the tenant requires access to more than 1 or 2 VLANs, it is typically best to use the Creating a Trunk Mode Virtual Switch Port directions.

-When using a virtual wire, both networks participating in that virtual wire must be on the same host.
+When using a Virtual Switch Port, both networks participating in that Virtual Switch Port must be on the same host.
 Failure to meet this requirement can lead to network connectivity issues.

 - Ensure the VLAN(s) have been configured in the VergeOS UI.
 If not, follow the steps to create VLAN(s) here.

-- From the Main Dashboard, select Networks in the left menu to open the Networks Dashboard.
+- Select Networks and then Dashboard from the top menu to open the Networks Dashboard.

-- Select Virtual Wires in the left menu to view all virtual wires in the environment.
+- Select Virtual Switch Ports in the left menu to view all Virtual Switch Ports in the environment.

 -

-Select New to create the first half of the virtual wire:
+Select New to create the first half of the Virtual Switch Port:

 -

-Submit your changes and return to the virtual wires list view.
+Submit your changes and return to the Virtual Switch Ports list view.

 -

-Select New to create the second half of the virtual wire:
+Select New to create the second half of the Virtual Switch Port:

 -